-For risks relating to enforcing the equity pledge agreements, see "Risk Factors-Risks Relating to Our Corporate Structure-Our ability to enforce the equity pledge agreements between us and the shareholders of our VIEs may be subject to limitations based on PRC laws and regulations."
+As of the date of this prospectus, the shareholders of our VIE Hebei Qinshu are still in the process of completing the registration of the equity pledge in accordance with the equity pledge agreement.
+See "Risk Factors-Risks Relating to Our Corporate Structure-Our ability to enforce the equity pledge agreements between us and the shareholders of our VIEs may be subject to limitations based on PRC laws and regulations."